SylphxAI/silk/README.md

 ## Core Features

-### Type Inference Without Codegen
+### Strict Type Safety (No Codegen Required)

-ZenCSS uses TypeScript's template literal types to infer types directly from your config - no codegen required:
+ZenCSS enforces your design system at compile time.
+Only tokens defined in your config are allowed - invalid values produce TypeScript errors before they reach production.

 ```typescript
 const config = defineConfig({